webhintio/hint/docs/contributor-guide/rules/index.md

 if the rule allows the user to configure it (other than the severity).
 By default it should be an empty array if it doesn't, or an array of valid [JSON schemas][json schema].
-These schemas will be used when validating a `.sonarrc` file.
+These schemas will be used when validating a `.sonarwhalrc` file.
 As long as there is one of the schemas that passes, the configuration will be valid.
 This allows writting simpler templates.